-Structural analyses of the yeast exocyst have shown that the full octameric complex can be subdivided into two distinct subcomplexes, with subcomplex I composed of Sec3/5/6/8, while complex II contains Sec 10/15 and exo70/84 (Ganesan et al., 2020; Heider et al., 2016; Mei et al., 2018).
-Macara and colleagues have recently shown that in mammalian cells, the two subcomplexes can arrive at the plasma membrane following different kinetics, suggesting that these can be recruited to the target membrane via independent mechanisms (Ahmed et al., 2018).
-Our data indicate that RASSF8 loss disrupts the localisation of Sec15 (subcomplex II), while Sec5 (subcomplex I) is not affected (Fig. 3, 4).
+Structural analyses of the yeast exocyst have shown that the full octameric complex can be subdivided into two distinct subcomplexes, with subcomplex I composed of Sec3, Sec5, Sec6 and Sec8, while complex II contains Sec10 and Sec15, and Exo70 and Exo84 (Ganesan et al., 2020; Heider et al., 2016; Mei et al., 2018).
+Macara and colleagues have recently shown that, in mammalian cells, the two subcomplexes can arrive at the plasma membrane following different kinetics, suggesting that these can be recruited to the target membrane via independent mechanisms (Ahmed et al., 2018).
+Our data indicate that RASSF8 loss disrupts the localisation of Sec15 (subcomplex II), while Sec5 (subcomplex I) is not affected (Figs 3 and 4).
 Interestingly, numerous lines of evidence show that subcomplex II plays a key role in exocyst targeting to the adherens/tight junctions.
-Indeed, binary associations between Exo70 and Par3 (Ahmed and Macara, 2017), Sec10 and Par6 (Zuo et al., 2011) or Armadillo/β-catenin (Langevin et al., 2005), Exo84 and Par6 (Das et al., 2014), or Sec15 and RASSF8 (this study) have been reported.
+Indeed, binary associations between Exo70 and Par3 (Ahmed and Macara, 2017), between Sec10 and Par6 (Zuo et al., 2011) or Armadillo/B-catenin (Langevin et al., 2005), between Exo84 and Par6 (Das et al., 2014), and between Sec15 and RASSF8 (this study) have been reported.
 This diversity of exocyst recruitment mechanisms may reflect the diverse nature of cell-cell contacts across different tissues and developmental stages.
-In the pupal wing, RASSF8 appears to play a more essential role in Rab11 vesicle trafficking than its binding partner Baz/Par3 (Fig. 5, S4), but it would be interesting to know if the different exocyst subcomplex II/junctional component interactions are differentially required according to cell type, context and cargo.
+In the pupal wing, RASSF8 appears to play a more essential role in Rab11 vesicle trafficking than its binding partner Baz/Par3 (Fig. 5, Fig. S4), but it would be interesting to determine whether the different exocyst subcomplex II/junctional component interactions are differentially required according to cell type, context and cargo.
 Understanding how specific interactions of the exocyst with target membranes ensures accurate sorting of adhesion molecules to the appropriate subcellular localisation in the correct spatial and temporal pattern is key to understanding how epithelial tissues are built, remodelled and maintained.